stdNullPtr/Phishy/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** - see the [LICENSE](LICENSE) file for details.

+### What this means:
+- ✅ **Free to use, modify, and distribute**
+- ✅ **Commercial use is allowed**
+- ✅ **All derivatives MUST be open source**
+- ✅ **Network use requires source disclosure**
+- ⚠️ **Strong copyleft - changes must use AGPL-3.0**

+The AGPL ensures that all modifications and derivatives remain open source, even when used as a network service.
+If you modify this code and provide it as a service, you must share your source code.

 ## 🙏 Acknowledgments